What is it like to have a mental illness?

 I always felt different.
 At least today I know why.
 It’s just I sometimes still fear people think I’m crazy because of my insane insecurities.
 I mean, on the one hand, I am, but on the other, I’m just like everybody else.

-What I wish people knew about me and my mental illness is that I do want to want to hang out.
+What I wish people knew about me and having a mental illness is that I do want to want to hang out.
 That is the truth.

 Except, sometimes I can’t make myself leave the house.